nightroman/FarNet/PowerShellFar/README.md

 [Contents]

-The script searches for a regex or a simple match in the specified source files and sends found matches to a panel, so that you can open an editor just at those lines with found text selected.
+The script searches for the specified regex or simple match in the input files and sends found matches to the panel, where you can open the editor at the found lines with the matched text selected.

-Search is performed in the background and results are dynamically sent to a panel.
-You may work with found results immediately even with search in progress.
+The search is performed in the background and results are dynamically sent to a panel.
+You may work with found results immediately even with the search still running.

 If the parameter `Regex` is not defined you are prompted to enter it together with other data.